 - A. Institutional Support - B. Determination and Approval of DE Course Offering - c.
 Technical Program and Course Development - D. Instructional Design and Content - E. Student Support - F. Faculty Issues, Requirements and Expectations

 A. Institutional Support Standards

-- 1. The delivery technology for the courses is stable. - 2.
-Procedure will be in place to ensure continual monitoring of all technical systems related to online program delivery. - 3.
-A centralized system providing support for building and maintaining the DE infrastructure, such as web space and course management system access, add/drop and other similar policies. - 4.
-Reasonable hardware and software needs for course developers and course implementation will be provided.
+- 1. The Course Management System delivery technology for the DE courses is stable. - 2.
+Procedure will be in place to ensure continual monitoring of all technical systems related to online program delivery.